 Info-graphics are a popular way to pass on information and the links to it are often also shared by those who you give this information to.

 Please note that this twitter info-graphic is only a rough calculation based on published sources.
 The purpose of the info-graphic is more to test easel.
-The author believes that a lot of people are tweeting more often then then once a week.
-Many people probably tweet more then once a day–when they do choose to use twitter.
+The author believes that a lot of people are tweeting more often than once a week.
+Many people probably tweet more than once a day–when they do choose to use twitter.

 This is some referenced sourced statistics about twitter